Brontė, Emily

 GRAVE LOCATION Haworth, West Yorkshire: St. Michael and All Angels' Church

 Emily Brontė was the fifth child of Patrick Brontė, who became perpetual curate of Haworth, Yorkshire in 1820.
 Her mother died in 1821 and her aunt Elisabeth moved in with the family.
-Her sisters Maria en Elisabeth died early, but with her other sisters Charlotte and Anne and her brother Branwell she created fantasy worlds and wrote stories.
-When she was seventeen she attended the Roe Head Girls' School where Charlotte was a teacher.
+Her sisters Maria and Elisabeth died early, but with her other sisters Charlotte and Anne and her brother Branwell she created fantasy worlds and drafted stories.
+When she was seventeen, she attended the Roe Head Girls' School where Charlotte was a teacher.
 But homesickness soon made her leave the school.

 In September 1838 she became a teacher at the Law Hill School in Halifax but the long working days were too hard for her and she returned home in April 1839.
-From then on she attended to household duties, although she had learned herself German and also played the piano.
+From then on, she dealt with household duties, although she had learned herself German and played the piano.

 Emily was, like her sister Charlotte, a very shy and reserved person.
 She seemed to love nature and animals better than people.
 In 1845 Charlotte discovered Emily's notebooks with poems and was immediately convinced that they should be published.
 The sisters bundled their poems and paid themselves for publishing them as "Poems by Currer, Ellis, and Acton Bell", Ellis being Emily.
 Her poems were praised by The Athenaeum, but the sisters were told that only two copies had been sold during the first months after publication.

-But by that time she was dead.
-Her alcoholic brother Branwell died in September 1848 and she caught a cold during his funeral.
-Soon it became clear that she suffered from tuberculosis, but she didn't want any medicine and allowed 'no poisoning doctor' near her.
-After her condition worsened she still refused medicine.
+But by that time, she was dead.
+Her alcoholic brother Branwell died in September 1848, and she caught a cold during his funeral.
+Soon it became clear that she suffered from tuberculosis, but she did not want any medicine and allowed 'no poisoning doctor' near her.
+After her condition worsened, she still refused medicine.
 On 19 December 1848 she died on the sofa at home in Haworth.
 She was interred in the St. Michael and All Angels' Church next to the parsonage.

 "Wuthering Heights" achieved its famous only after her death and eventually became a classic in British Literature.
 It seems she was working on a second novel at the time of her death, but no material has survived.